His cold, swollen hand gripped mine as I gently slid my fingers between his.

 For years, I wanted to get out of a toxic situation.

 But every day, I chose to stay in it.
 Until I was forced to leave.
-Lesson learned…the hard way.

-Reality can often be very different from what we wish it was, so it you’re not at peace with the way your life is going, ask yourself: Is what I want congruent with the way I’m living right now?
+Reality can often be very different from what we wish it was, so if you’re not at peace with the way your life is going, ask yourself: Is what I want congruent with the way I’m living right now?

 6. YOU’RE REACTING, NOT RESPONDING.